cvdw85/buckhillcypresstsdemo/README.md

 I read your documentation for this task many times over, but could never find where you would like me to save the test cases' user stories, so I saved them within a folder in this cypress project called -userstories-.
 I hope that this is ok.

+## Apologies

+I do apologise for not using fixtures and docker.
+I know how to use them, but started coding on this today because I had other tasks of a similar nature for other companies to make as well in the last two weeks.